Introduction to JavaScript Array includes()

 Output:

 Explanation: The above snippet declares as an array that has string values.
-Here in the result variable, we will as usual store the result if it is present or not.
-Here in the includes() method, we have added the optional parameter.
-This is the start index from where we would like to start the search.
+Here in the result variable, we will, as usual, store the result if it is present.
+We have added the optional parameter in the includes() method.
+This is the start index from which we want to start the search.
 In the above example, we have chosen the start position as 2.
 When we start at 2, we have ‘learn’ present at the beginning.
-The next word is JavaScript which is being searched.
+The next word being searched is “JavaScript”.
 Hence the result for this query should be true.
 The third statement displays the result.

 Example #4 – Variation